Pandya dynasty: Early history

-The Pandya country, located at the extreme south-western tip of South Asia, served as an important meeting point throughout the history of the India.
+The Pandya country, located at the extreme southwestern tip of South Asia, served as an important meeting point throughout the history of India.
 The location was economically and geopolitically significant as a key point connecting the shipping between Southeast Asia and the Middle East.
 Graeco-Roman merchants frequented the ancient Tamil country, present day south India and Sri Lanka, securing contacts with the Tamil chiefdoms of the Pandya, Chola and Chera families.
-The western sailors also established a number of trading settlements on the harbours of the ancient Tamil region.
-The trade with South Asia by the Greco-Roman world flourished since the time of the Ptolemaic dynasty a few decades before the start of the Common Era and remained long after the fall of the Western Roman Empire.The cyclopædia of India and of Eastern and Southern Asia By Edward Balfour The contacts between south India and the Middle East continued even after the Byzantium's loss of the ports of Egypt and the Red Sea in the 7th century CE.
+The western sailors also established several trading settlements on the harbours of the ancient Tamil region.
+The trade with South Asia by the Greco-Roman world flourished since the time of the Ptolemaic dynasty a few decades before the start of the Common Era and remained long after the fall of the Western Roman Empire.
+The contacts between south India and the Middle East continued even after the Byzantium's loss of the ports of Egypt and the Red Sea in the 7th century CE.

 The early historic Pandya country was famous for its supply of pearls.
-The ancient port of Korkai, in present-day Thoothukudi, was the center of pearl trade.
+The ancient port of Korkai, in present-day Thoothukudi, was the centre of the pearl trade.
 Written records from Graeco-Roman and Egyptian voyagers give details about the pearl fisheries off the Gulf of Mannar.
 Greek historian Megasthenes reported about the pearl fisheries, indicating that the Pandyas derived great wealth from the pearl trade.
 Convicts were according to the Periplus of the Erythraean Sea used as pearl divers in Korkai.
 The Periplus even mentions that "pearls inferior to the Indian sort are exported in great quantity from the marts of Apologas and Omana".
 The pearls from the Pandya country were also in demand in the kingdoms of north India.
 Literary references of the pearl fishing mention how the fishermen, who dive into the sea, avoid attacks from sharks, bring up the right-whorled chank and blow on the sounding shell.